Davtax/arXiv-sorter/README.md

 Then, open the Obsidian app, and enable the CSS snippets in the Settings/Appearance/CSS snippets option.

 This option is purely stylistic, and it is not necessary to run the program.
+CSS files for both light and dark mode are provided.
+In the dark mode, the colors are inverted, so the highlighting is still visible.

 ## Optional arguments